ricky-yosh/wego/README.md

 Finished project for COSC-3339 Software Engineering at St. Edward's Universtiy.
 Originally worked on in BitBucket but transferred into GitHub for sharing purpsoes.
-This project was divided into multiple repos and this will have open passwords and API keys.

 ## Project